patrickarmengol/somethingcoffee/README.md

-# coffeetanuki
+# somethingcoffee

 website for discovering specialty coffee shops

 > disclaimer: This project is in its early stages.
 The site is not yet publicly accessible.

 ---

 **Table of Contents**

 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)

 ## Installation